Waste heat

 Instead of being "wasted" by release into the ambient environment, sometimes waste heat (or cold) can be used by another process (such as using hot engine coolant to heat a vehicle), or a portion of heat that would otherwise be wasted can be reused in the same process if make-up heat is added to the system (as with heat recovery ventilation in a building).

 Thermal energy storage, which includes technologies both for short- and long-term retention of heat or cold, can create or improve the utility of waste heat (or cold).
 One example is waste heat from air conditioning machinery stored in a buffer tank to aid in night time heating.
 Another is seasonal thermal energy storage (STES) at a foundry in Sweden.
 The heat is stored in the bedrock surrounding a cluster of heat exchanger equipped boreholes, and is used for space heating in an adjacent factory as needed, even months later.
 An example of using STES to use natural waste heat is the Drake Landing Solar Community in Alberta, Canada, which, by using a cluster of boreholes in bedrock for interseasonal heat storage, obtains 97 percent of its year-round heat from solar thermal collectors on the garage roofs.
 Another STES application is storing winter cold underground, for summer air conditioning.

 On a biological scale, all organisms reject waste heat as part of their metabolic processes, and will die if the ambient temperature is too high to allow this.

 Anthropogenic waste heat can contribute to the urban heat island effect.
 The biggest point sources of waste heat originate from machines (such as electrical generators or industrial processes, such as steel or glass production) and heat loss through building envelopes.
-The burning of transport fuels is a major contribution to waste heat.
+The burning of transport fuels is also a significant contribution to waste heat.